CODE SECURITY

 • 3.12.8

-Protect Your Systems
+How to Protect Your Systems

 Timely Patch Management

 CVE-2024-6800 shows why it's crucial to stay on top of security updates.
 This flaw can let attackers take over your GitHub Enterprise Server if not fixed quickly.
-By following CodeAnt AI, you can stay informed about critical issues like this and know what needs to be patched.
+By following CodeAnt.ai, you can stay informed about critical issues like this and know what needs to be patched.
 Make sure your team applies the latest updates to protect your systems.
 Check GitHub's official guide for help on patching this vulnerability.

 Check out best code quality tools